KSE-100 retreats after positive start, closes below 72,000

 The session started with a mixed trend in different sectors, including automobile assemblers, cement, and refinery trading in the green, while negativity was seen in commercial banks, oil and gas exploration companies and OMCs.

-Experts attributed the buying trend to an expected release of the $1.1 billion tranche from the International Monetary Fund (IMF) for Pakistan during the lender’s Executive Board meeting, which is scheduled on April 29.
+Experts attributed the buying trend to an expected release of the $1.1 billion tranche from the IMF for Pakistan during the lender’s Executive Board meeting, which is scheduled on April 29.

 The funding is the last tranche of a $3-billion Stand-By Arrangement (SBA) with the IMF, which runs out this month.